Plaster Box

 For now, you can make new Bins with a Title and Body, and view the other bins in chronological order.
 You can get a raw view in plain text of any bin and use the API to make / view bins programmatically.

 In the front end I used the Sass CSS preprocessor and Alpine.js the lightweight JS framework.
 I also used the Bulma the CSS framework.
-This was simply because I had never used one before :p.
+This was simply because I had never used a CSS framework before :p.
 I liked using a CSS framework and I think for the next web app I make I will look into tailwindcss.

 As always I used Rust for the backend with my web server framework afire.
 This app is mostly server side rendered, only using JavaScript for submitting the form, resizing the text box and the Raw / Copy buttons.